rendaw/pyxyzygy/docs/editor_section.md

 * **5** / Center view

-   Since all layers are infinitely large, if you get lost press this button to go back to the origin.
+   Since the canvas is infinitely large, if you get lost press this button to scroll back to the origin.

 * **6** / Menu